neurofedora/neurofedora.github.io/content/20220606-next-open-neurofedora-meeting-6-june-1300-utc.rst

    <br />

-Please join us at the next regular Open NeuroFedora team meeting on Monday 9 May at 1300 UTC The meeting is a public meeting, and open for everyone to attend.
+Please join us at the next regular Open NeuroFedora team meeting on Monday 6 June at 1300 UTC The meeting is a public meeting, and open for everyone to attend.
 You can join us over:

 - `Matrix <https://matrix.to/#/%23neuro:fedoraproject.org>`__